olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 Since WhatsApp does not store your messages, users are encouraged to use external cloud storage services to save chat copies, namely, [Google Drive](https://faq.whatsapp.com/en/android/28000019/) and [iCloud](https://faq.whatsapp.com/en/iphone/26000285).

 It goes without saying that those services open up another way for third parties to potentially get access to your messages.
-Analysis of each cloud storage option would call for an article such as this one by themselves.
+Each cloud storage option would call for separate analysis by themselves.

 <a name="metadata"></a>